AriesMaster/-Kanban-project-API-Design-Pattern-Data-visualizations-Databases-and-Azu/README.md

 8. **Project Documentation**: Detail how users can interact with your App in the `ReadMe.md` file.
 Additionally, compile a list of all visited sites used for the project in a reference list document.

-# CMPG 323 Project 4 Repository R
+# CMPG 323 Project 4 Repository

 Welcome to the CMPG 323 Project 4 repository!
 This project focuses on creating a UiPath process for user acceptance testing in a connected office web application.
 Utilize UiPath Studio to automate user interactions and ensure smooth testing.